 However, investment banks are still hired in direct listings, but the degree of involvement is limited to general advisory and oversight.

-The dilutive impact is kept to a minimum in a direct listing since no new capital is raised – albeit new regulations have changed the rules regarding new capital raising.
+The dilutive impact is kept to a minimum in a direct listing, since no new capital is raised – albeit new regulations have changed the rules regarding new capital raising.

 But the SEC recently announced that companies undergoing a direct listing can now raise capital, helping build the case that direct listings are a preferable alternative to traditional IPOs.

-Risks of Direct Listings
+What are the Risks of Direct Listings?

 While this risk pertains to both IPOs and direct listings, there is no assurance that the newly public company’s shares will be priced “correctly” or sufficient numbers of shares are sold.